University Times

-The University Times is a bi-weekly, independent newspaper published in Pittsburgh, Pennsylvania by the University of Pittsburgh since 1968.
+University Times is a bi-weekly, independent newspaper published in Pittsburgh, Pennsylvania by the University of Pittsburgh since 1968.
 It primarily serves as the faculty and staff newspaper of the university, but is also distributed at facilities of the University of Pittsburgh Medical Center.

 History

-The University Times was first published in December 1968 under its own charter, making it an independent newspaper for the university's faculty and staff.
+University Times was first published in December 1968 under its own charter, making it an independent newspaper for the university's faculty and staff.
 Initially published quarterly, it was released in the months of December, March, June, and September.
 The newspaper was intended to replace a myriad of newsletters from individuals schools and departments in the university.
 An editorial in the first issue described its initial intended purpose as one that would "keep you up to date on the 'times' at Pitt" – from the changing face of the campus to the activities of the alumni, from the antics of the students to the deeper emotional involvements of education today."
-By the 1970s, the University Times was being published bi-weekly, and by 1979, faced controversy when the university planned to end its publication because of "apparent dissatisfaction about controversial stories" when the paper ran articles about faculty disagreements with the administration and an article about a dispute between two deans.
+By the 1970s, University Times was being published bi-weekly, and by 1979, faced controversy when the university planned to end its publication because of "apparent dissatisfaction about controversial stories" when the paper ran articles about faculty disagreements with the administration and an article about a dispute between two deans.
 A unanimous 42–0 vote from the university faculty assembly requested the university rescind its plan to end the paper.
 The paper again faced controversy over the alleged censorship of a 1994 story on the first gay wedding to occur in the university's Heinz Memorial Chapel.
 However, Leon Haley, then publisher of the newspaper, defended the decision in saying that it was "not university policy to write stories about events at Heinz Chapel.
 These events are personal and private."
 Ken Hall, one of the men married in the ceremony, also stated that he "didn't want any notoriety or controversy to mar the occasion."